OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/om_command.rst

 om iprof_totals
 #####################

-The :code:`om iprof_totals` command performs the same profiling as `om iprof`, but it outputs a simple text based summary of the total time spent in each method.
+The :code:`openmdao iprof_totals` command performs the same profiling as `openmdao iprof`, but it outputs a simple text based summary of the total time spent in each method.
 The :ref:`Instance-based Profiling <instbasedprofile>` section contains more details.